Julie Sweet

-Julie Terese Sweet (née Spellman, born 1966/1967) is an American business executive and attorney.
+Julie Terese Sweet (née Spellman, born 1967) is an American business executive and attorney.
 She is chair and chief executive officer (CEO) of Accenture, a multinational professional services company.

-The New York Times and Fortune have named her among the most powerful women in corporate America.

 Early life and education

-Sweet grew up in Tustin, California, and was a speech and debate star at Tustin High School.
+Sweet grew up in Tustin, California, and competed in speech and debate at Tustin High School.
 She holds a bachelor's degree from Claremont McKenna College and a J.D. degree from Columbia Law School.

 Career

 Prior to Sweet's work at Accenture, she was an attorney at law firm Cravath, Swaine & Moore.
 She worked at the firm for 17 years and was partner for 10.
 Sweet was the ninth woman ever to make partner at the firm.
 She worked on financing, mergers and acquisitions, and general corporate counsel.

+Accenture

 Accenture recruited Sweet as general counsel in 2010.
 In 2015, she became CEO of Accenture's North America business, the company's largest market.
-Since early in her career at Accenture, she served on the company's global management committee.
+Since early in her career at Accenture, she has been on the company's global management committee.
 Alongside then-CEO Pierre Nanterme, Sweet developed Accenture's mergers and acquisitions strategy.

 Accenture named Sweet its CEO effective September 2019, the first woman to hold that position.
 She replaced interim CEO David Rowland.
 At the time of her appointment, she was one of 27 women leading companies in the S&P 500 and the 15th female CEO of all Fortune Global 500 companies.
 In September 2021, Sweet became chair of Accenture.

-Sweet has advocated for diversity, inclusion, and workplace gender parity.
+As CEO, Sweet has advocated for diversity, inclusion, and workplace gender parity.
 Sweet supports Accenture's goal to have a staff equally represented by men and women by 2025; as of 2019, 42 percent of Accenture's staff was female.
 Sweet was named a top CEO for diversity by the website Comparably in 2019.
+In February 2025, under Sweet's leadership, Accenture discontinued these global employee representation goals and paused participation in external diversity benchmarking surveys.

 Sweet has called for addressing the skills gap in the U.S. and supported the national apprenticeship movement.
 She participated in The New York Times's New Rules Summit.

-In addition to her work at Accenture, Sweet served on the boards for Catalyst, the World Economic Forum, the Business Roundtable, where she chairs the Technology Committee, the Center for Strategic & International Studies, and the Marriott Foundation for People with Disabilities – Bridges from School to Work, as of 2022.

-The New York Times called Sweet "one of the most powerful women in corporate America" in 2019.
-Fortune magazine included Julie Sweet in the their top 10 “Most Powerful Women” list since 2016 and she was named No. 1 on the list for 2020.
-Fortune noted Julie “steered Accenture’s more than half a million employees in 51 countries through the pandemic, a crisis that has made the company’s skills more essential than ever.”
-Julie Sweet has subsequently been ranked by Fortune magazine as No. 3 on the list for 2021 and No. 2 on the list for 2022.
+Sweet indicated in 2023 that she wants to double the number of Accenture employees primarily skilled in artificial intelligence (AI) and data-related fields.
+In 2024, Sweet announced Accenture's plans to open 10 generative AI 'innovation hubs' around the world.

+In 2023, Sweet's total compensation at Accenture was $31.6 million, or 1,526 times what the median employee at Accenture earned that same year without a cost-of-living adjustment.